tauseef1234/agentic_rag/README.md

 # Build an LLM RAG Chatbot With LangChain

-This repo contains the source code for an LLM RAG Chatbot built with LangChain, originally created for the Real Python article [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/#demo-a-llm-rag-chatbot-with-langchain-and-neo4j).
-The goal of this project is to iteratively develop a chatbot that leverages the latest techniques, libraries, and models in RAG and Generative AI.
-Ideally, this repo gives developers a template to build chatbots for their own data and use-cases.
+This repo contains the source code for an LLM RAG Chatbot built with LangChain, inspired by the Real Python article [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/#demo-a-llm-rag-chatbot-with-langchain-and-neo4j).

  Currently, the chatbot performs RAG over a synthetic [Banking system dataset](https://realpython.com/build-llm-rag-chatbot-with-langchain/#explore-the-available-data) and supports the following features: